-The Louisville Metro Parks Foundation, LLC, (LMPF) was formed as a 501(c) non-profit in December 2005, to support the parks and community programs not funded by other local non-profits.
-The initial concentration of the Foundation was as the fiscal agent for land acquisitions for Jefferson Memorial Forest and the Louisville Loop, a role that concluded in 2011.
+The Louisville Metro Parks Foundation, LLC, (LMPF) was formed as a 501(c) non-profit in December 2005, to support the public parks and community programs not funded by other local non-profits.
+The initial focus of the Foundation was as the fiscal agent for land acquisitions for Jefferson Memorial Forest and the Louisville Loop, a role that concluded in 2011.

-In 2012, the Foundation completed its first major signature project, the Breslin Park Walking Path.
-This success began a new focus for the Foundation, a goal to raise funds for playgrounds in three West Louisville Parks.
-Fundraising toward this goal was in its infancy until Jim Wood, from the Louisville Convention and Visitors Bureau, brought Louisville Jack O'Lantern Spectacular (JOLS) to town in 2013.
-LMPF agreed to partner with the producers of the show, and became the recipient of the proceeds.
+In 2012, the Foundation completed its first project in an existing park, a walking path in Breslin.
+This success began a new focus for the Foundation, raising funds for playgrounds in three West Louisville Parks.
+Fundraising toward this goal was in its infancy until the Louisville Convention and Visitors Bureau brought Louisville Jack O'Lantern Spectacular (JOLS) to town in 2013.
+LMPF agreed to partner with the producers of the show and became the recipient of the proceeds.

-In the spring of 2015, (after the second JOLS) there were sufficient funds to install a fully-inclusive playground in California Park, which is utilized by the California Community Center and Wheatley Elementary School.
+In the spring of 2015 (after the second JOLS), there were sufficient funds to install a fully-inclusive playground in California Park, which is utilized by the California Community Center and Wheatley Elementary School.
 In 2017, the Foundation installed the final two playgrounds from the initial plan, one in Lannan Park, and one in Russell Lee Park.
-The completion of these projects brought the total dollars invested in Louisville Metro Parks to more than $5 million.

 As the proceeds from JOLS grew, the Foundation grew too.
-The Board added members, developed new Mission and Vision Statements, updated the By-Laws, created a new logo, and the decision was made to "do business as" the Louisville Parks Foundation (LPF).
+The board added members, developed new Mission and Vision Statements, updated the By-Laws, created a new logo, and made the decision to "do business as" the Louisville Parks Foundation (LPF).

 By Fall 2017, it became clear the Foundation needed full-time leadership.
-A President/CEO was hired in November 2017, and the initial project for 2018 was to develop a Strategic Plan to create a clear path to even greater success, and increase the impact LPF can have on the community.
-The plan was completed in Spring 2018, and can be reviewed through link above.
+A President/CEO was hired in November 2017.
+The initial project for 2018 was to develop a Strategic Plan to create a clear path to even greater success and increase the impact LPF can have on the community.